timopruesse/machine_setup/README.md

 > Hint: Avoid the usage of interactive commands when possible.

+By default, shell commands will be skipped when updating or uninstalling.
+You can change that by prodiving the following arguments:

 | argument  | value                    | required | example                         |
 | --------- | ------------------------ | :------: | ------------------------------- |
 | install   | command for installing   |    ➖    | "sudo apt-get -y install git"   |